hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 #SBATCH --error=/home/<username>/outputs/R-%x-%A-%a-%j.error
 ```

 Note that the output files contain the standard output ("stdout") of the job, while the error files contain the standard error ("stderr").
+By default, they are not separated and the single file ends up in the directory from where you submitted the job.

 Just like for `salloc`, you can't run sbatch from you home directory.
 Either copy the script files to your project directory (recommended) or `cd` to it first then write the full path, e.g. `sbatch ~/ComputeCanada_Workshop_Visionic/job_scripts/example1.sh`.